Who Can Commit Medical Malpractice?

 When you have suffered a serious injury or illness due to medical negligence, you may be wondering who can be named as liable in your medical malpractice claim.
 A Kentucky medical malpractice lawyer at our respected law firm can help.

 Many different parties may be responsible for the injury or illness you suffered—as long as someone else’s negligence is involved, you deserve compensation for what you’ve been through.
 But before you can pursue your claim, your Kentucky medical malpractice lawyer will need to carefully examine the details of your case to determine who is liable for your damages.

-Your lawyer at Wilt and Thompson, PLLC, can help you move forward with your life.
+Your lawyer at Wilt and Associates, PLLC, can help you move forward with your life.
 Below, we go into further detail about what constitutes medical malpractice and who can commit medical malpractice in Kentucky.